Low B Profile – Analysis of Low Drives

-If you are managing Low B profiles, please consider the following:
+If you are managing introverted employees with Low B profiles, please consider the following:

 1) Allow your Low B profiles an opportunity to “recharge” their batteries with some alone or quiet time following long periods of face-to-face communication.
 It will be welcomed by the Low B profiles and will present an excellent opportunity to put their analytical, problem-solving skills to use by focusing on problems rather than more social interactions.

 2) Is the physical layout of your work environment conducive to Low B profiles?
 Open office spaces which require constant communication and interaction among all workers are less attractive to Low B profiles.
 A layout which separates Low B profiles from the hustle and bustle of the remainder of the office may increase Low B productivity.

 3) Are you taking advantage of their penchant for preparation?
 To avoid being caught off guard when discussing a new subject or topic, many Low B’s have a habit of preparing to anticipate unexpected questions that may be raised or new topics that may be discussed.
 If you are managing an introverted employee with a Low B profile you may aid in this preparation and take pressure off the profile by circulating a written agenda or giving a preview of the topics to be discussed prior to a meeting.
 That pre-meeting preparation will provide the Low B profile with an opportunity for prior reflection and facilitate greater Low B input when the topic is formally presented at the meeting for full consideration.